EdwinLiavaa/pasifikaos/README.md

 4. Search the Internet on how to install an iso image from a flash drive.
 5. Enjoy!

-## Revival
+## The Revival

 Undeterred, I have decided to rededicate my retirement to the revial of PasifikaOS.

 This time, PasifikaOS will be the manifestation of my whitepaper [Decentralized Micro-Governance Model for the Kingdom of Tonga Based on Proof-of-Work Consensus](https://github.com/EdwinLiavaa/Whitepaper) in the form of an open-source Operating System project.

-## Future
+## The Future

-In order to achieve this vision, I have to give the all citizens PasifikaOS as the tool to engage with the world in [Proof-of-Work as Humanity's Emancipation Engine](https://github.com/EdwinLiavaa/liavaa.space/blob/main/blog/20240602/20240602.md)
+In order to achieve this vision, I have to give all citizens PasifikaOS as the tool to engage with the world in [Proof-of-Work as Humanity's Emancipation Engine](https://github.com/EdwinLiavaa/liavaa.space/blob/main/blog/20240602/20240602.md)